Finding the Beauty in Frustration

-Jon Norquist is, first and foremost, a father of four wonderful children and husband to a beautiful wife.
+Jon Norquist is, first and foremost, a father of five wonderful children and husband to a beautiful wife.

 Even still, Jon has always found beauty in everyday things — which is how he stumbled onto a creative outlet in the most unusual of places: his $30 Black and Decker Coffee Pot.

 Here's the thing about buying the cheapest items a store has to offer: They usually don't perform exactly as intended.
 And that dubiously engineered coffee machine was no exception.

 After pouring — and spilling — more than a few pots,

 it became apparent that the design of the carafe was fundamentally flawed.

 No matter how careful the pourer, the carafe seemed to put more coffee on the table and floor than it did in the cup.